harshamarupudi56/PyBDC/Doc/index.rst

 Welcome to PyBDC Documentation!
 =====================================

-Python toolkit for calculating dosage for breast CT.\
+Python toolkit for calculating mean glandular dose for breast CT.
 The following software enables accurate dose estimation for one or various breast exposures specifically for breast CT.
-The software can be used on Windows and Mac operating systems and using a graphical user interface.
+The software can be used on Windows, Mac, and Linux through the use of a Python based GUI.
 The mode is further explained below along with an overview of the methods, how to choose a method, the program inputs and buttons, the incident spectrum format, images of the GUI, and the accompanying data files.

 Table of Contents